cebes/cebes-server/docs/sources/pipelines_concepts.md

 ## Where to from here?

-Check [this page](pipelines_api.md) for an sample Pipelines and learn how to use Pipeline APIs.
+Check [this page](pipelines_api.md) for a sample Pipeline and learn how to use Pipeline APIs.
 Cebes provides a rich set of stages, including [ETL stages](pipelines_etl.md) and [ML stages](pipelines_ml.md).

 Once constructed, pipelines can be kept in Cebes server to run on your in-house datasets.
 They can also